init0x1/laravel-walkthrough/notes.md

 ## day 11
 - two Eloquent relationship types: `belongsTo()` and `hasMany()`.
 - we need to create relationship between Employer and Job this done in Models

+## day 12
+- working with pivot tables
+- `belongsToMany()` relationship
+- we need to create tags  and job_tag table to create relationship between them